Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Application to Controlled Markov Systems

 \subsection{Dynamic Programming}

-In this section, we fix the cost functions $c_1,\dots,c_T$ and consider a family of dynamic risk measures $\big\{\rho_{t,T}^\pi\big\}_{t=1,\dots,T}^{\pi \in \varPi}$ which is translation-invariant, stochastically conditionally time-consistent, and Markov.
+In this section, we fix the cost functions $c_1,\dots,c_T$ and consider a family of dynamic risk measures $\big\{\rho_{t,T}^\pi\big\}_{t=1,\dots,T}^{\pi \in \varPi}$ which is normalized, translation-invariant (Defini\-tion~\ref{basicProperties}), stochastically conditionally time-consistent (Definition \ref{tc-controlled}), and Markov (Defini\-tion~\ref{d:markov-risk}).
 Our objective is to analyze the risk minimization problem:

 For this purpose, we introduce the family of \emph{value functions}:

 where $\varPi_{t,T}(h_t)$ is the set of feasible deterministic policies $\pi = \{\pi_t,\dots,\pi_T\}$.
 As stated in Theorem \ref{th-markov2}, transition risk mappings $\big\{\sigma_t\big\}_{t=1, \dots, T-1}$ exist, such that